Homologist/simple_warehouse/README.md

 Please either fork this repo and send us a pull request, or return a `tar.gz` of your local repository.

-First use the class method instead if instance method because from the begining I saw this problem from a game prospective.
+First I use class method instead of instance method because.
+I saw this problem from a game prospective.
 When you have one chart available for everybody.
-Some improvement could be to go full singleton design pattern and use instance method instead.
+Some improvement could be done using the singleton design pattern and instance method instead of class method

-I improve the speed of execution by caching.
-The view is now cached.
+I improved the speed of execution by caching.
+The rendering is now cached.
 So there is less computation and more memory use.
-It changes instance variable instead of changing copies again less computation more memory.
+There is also more computation using variables rather than copies.
-It also only compute for new element, so there is the method add_crate instead of recompute for everything at each call.
+It also only re render for the new crate (add_crate method) instead of recompute for everything at each call.
 Less computation.

-If we grid a square of size N and we have M crate we went from N^2*M operation before caching of the grid and after N^2.
-We could do better by adding a form quick sort algorythm and to Nlog N.
+If the grid is a square of size N and we have M crate we went from N^2*M operation before caching of the grid to N^2.
+We could do better by adding a form quick sort algorythm and to Nlog N.(for a store action)

 We could have add more error messages for each cases